MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-manage-many-income-document-records.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 121483c36152da6a96979d13417b0d88c938cecb
+ms.openlocfilehash: 97ca5aab24b04f6c2d0677c6fd9626b93fcd8ca8
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="manage-many-incoming-document-records"></a>Manage Many Incoming Document Records
-As you create or process incoming document records, the number of lines in the **Incoming Documents** window may grow to an extent where you lose overview.
+As you create or process incoming document records, the number of lines on the **Incoming Documents** page may grow to an extent where you lose overview.
 Therefore, you can set incoming document records to Processed to remove them from the default view.
 When you choose the **Show All** action, you can view both processed and unprocessed records.

 > [!NOTE]
 >   You cannot edit information, attach files, or perform other processes on incoming document records that are set to Processed.
 You must first set it to Unprocessed.